wu-kiot/wu-kiot.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

+We are a team of passionate researchers, instructors, and collaborators committed to adapting global advancements in AI and data science to Ethiopian languages and task-specific challenges across industries.
+By focusing on both Natural Language Processing (NLP) and Data Science, our work aims to enhance accessibility, drive innovation, and empower communities through localized technological solutions.
+This initiative inspired by [Dr. Seid Muhie Yimam](https://seyyaw.github.io/) from the University of Hamburg and supported by the International Organization for Migration (IOM).

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.